Victoria steamboat disaster: The disaster

-On May 24, 1881, Londoners were eager to celebrate Queen Victoria's birthday.
-At 9 AM, the Victoria departed from London on her first voyage of the busy day ahead, heading south down the river.
+For the 1881 season, which ran between September and October, the vessels running along the river were taken from their drydock and renovated.
+Captain Thomas Wastie, the owner of the Victoria, transferred ownership of the vessel to the Thames Navigation Company, who owned both the Forest City and the Princess Louise.
+On May 24, Londoners were eager to celebrate the Queen's birthday, and as usual for the time, Waterworks Park was a popular destination for both Victoria Day and Dominion Day.
+At 9 AM local time, the Victoria departed from London on her first voyage of the busy day ahead, heading south down the river.

 The crowd aboard was joyful and laughing.
 Children ran about the decks, shouting at farmers working along the shore and startling cows drinking at the river's edge.
-As the Victoria passed under the Great Western Railway bridge a mile from the city, the passengers waved at travellers aboard a Windsor-bound train.
+As the Victoria passed under the Great Western Railway bridge a mile from the city, the passengers waved at travelers aboard a Windsor-bound train.
 Another mile downstream, she was docked at the Woodland Cemetery wharf, where several passengers disembarked to visit relatives' graves.
 Another mile, the Victoria stopped at Ward's Hotel where London's young often gathered to enjoy cockfights and drinking.
 At this time of day, however, the only passengers who got off were a few of the tavern's employees, who used the vessel for commuting.
 The Victoria then continued to the park in Byron where Captain Rankin eased her into the jetty.
 When her passengers went ashore, the Victoria took another load of passengers in the opposite direction to London.

 Twice more, she made this round trip without issue.
 At 3:30 PM, upon docking in London to standby for her scheduled departure at 5 PM, Captain Rankin noted the Forest City had run aground on a sand shoal in the middle of the river.
 The Princess Louise was being used to attempt to pull the vessel off the sandbar by use of cables, which proved nearly impossible.
 Rankin called to the skipper of the Forest City, asking how long the vessel had been aground, to which he was answered that the vessel had been caught there about half an hour prior.
 The Princess Louise remained in London at the scene of the trouble to assist the Forest City, placing remaining responsibility of transporting passengers between the ports on the river on the Victoria, further spelling disaster in regards to overcrowding.